momokun7/UE5_Collab_VR_from_data_smith/README.md

 # Collab_VR_data_smith
-This project is licensed under the MIT License, see the LICENSE.txt file for details
+This project is licensed under the CC BY-NC_SA License, see the LICENSE.txt file for details

 Developed with Unreal Engine 5